davidngug/alx-low_level_programming/README.md

-**THIS PROJECT ENTAILS THE C-PROGRAMMING LANGUAGE**
+**THIS REPO HAS PROJECTS ENTAILS THE C-PROGRAMMING LANGUAGE**

-Some of the scripts can perform diff functions
+Some of the DIRECTORIES ARE  can perform diff functions

-*1. 0-preprocessor
+*1. 0X00-hello_world